binipringle/contracts/_texts/0-outline.md

 Objective test: would a reasonable person accept the offer Mirror image rule (content of acceptance) + 2-207 Mode/manner of Acceptance
-Acceptance by performance (bilateral v. unilaterral) Silence as acceptance
+Acceptance by performance (bilateral v. unilateral) Silence as acceptance
 Mass maarket license agreements